Daily Blog - Tiger Software

 Yes- Absolutely.

-And George Bush is Certainly Not As Good A President, as Hoover Was.
+Not As Good A President, as Hoover Was.

-William Schmidt, - Tiger Software's Creator
+By William Schmidt, Ph.D., - Tiger Software's Creator

 (C) 2007 William Schmidt, Ph.
 D. - All Rights Reserved.